-> #1 in Sleep Product Research

 A mattress with good motion isolation absorbs the movement of one person so that it does not transfer across the bed to disturb the other person.

 In other words, a mattress with good motion isolation tends to be friendly for couples.
-All memory foam densities perform well on this issue, but higher density foam isolates movement almost entirely.
+All memory foam densities perform well on this issue, but higher density foam often isolates movement almost entirely.

 memory foam isolation comparison